 His productivity on a rookie contract makes Aiyuk prime trade bate for the 49ers, but if we are to land him, we pay the ransom, not them.

 Our value per dollar will be less by virtue of the big contract especially considering the likelihood that he will not greatly surpass his statistical season last year.
-Will he be a 1600, 1700 yard plus receiver.?
-Not likely with long in the tooth Russell Wilson or erratic Justin Fields at the QB1 spot.
+Will he be a 1,600, 1,700 yard plus receiver?
+Not likely with long-in-the tooth Russell Wilson, or erratic Justin Fields, chucking the pigskin from the QB1 spot.

-The key is to get a few stars in the making who can deliver exceptional performance without breaking the bank. and get them early and producing often.
+The key to franchise success is to get a few stars in the making who can deliver exceptional performance—without breaking the bank.
+Get them early and producing often.

 Unfortunately, few other names, come to mind.